cfiorentini/intuitR/README.md

 An efficient SAT-based theorem prover for Intuitionistic Propostional Logic.

-It is implemented on the top of the prover `intuit` by Claessen and Rosen (https://github.com/koengit/intuit).
+It is implemented on the top of the prover `intuit` by Claessen @koengit and Rosen (https://github.com/koengit/intuit).

 An implementation of `intuit` with the trace of computations and the